 How do we make digital transformation attractive?
-Ordinarily the results of using the most up to date digital technology to solve our business problems should speak for itself, however, this isn’t always the case.
+Normally the results of using the most up to date digital technology to solve our business problems should speak for themselves, however, this isn’t always the case.

 This article is for those CTO/CIOs who need a little more convincing.